 Bird watching binoculars come in many sizes and weights.
 Ultimately the final decision rests with you.
 The average weight of binoculars is around thirty ounces.
 But, you can find heavier or lighter models.

-Size, weight and durability may not be important for determining factors if you are going to limit your bird watching needs to the back deck or patio.
 But, if you are an avid canoeist or hiker and will be carrying your tools of the trade then the physical size of the binoculars is important.
 Even a light weight pair can seem heavy after a couple of hours.

 Which leads to consideration of the style of strap you will wear.
 The